Close

 The properties the Trust has legal powers over are known collectively as “The Protected Lands”.
 They are made up of five blocks of properties in and around the Piazza, including:

-• The Central Market, built in 1830 to house London’s main fruit and vegetable market.
+• The Central Market building, built in 1830 to house London’s main fruit and vegetable market

-• The Museum block, which houses the London Transport Museum and Russell Chambers, and Jubilee Market.
+• The Museum block, which houses the London Transport Museum and Russell Chambers

 WHO OWNS THE PROTECTED LANDS?